 - Tap the Home button to return to the Home screen and apps.

 - Open the Bark for Kids app.
 You will see this prompt about notifications.
 It's optional, so tap whatever you'd like.
 You can always change this particular setting later.

 - You will know that the screen time & filtering is set up when you see a persistent key icon on the top right of the child's device:

 - Depending on your device, this following prompt can look two different ways.
 If applicable, tap Do not show again on the prompt and tap Start now.

 STEP 11: Select Open Settings when prompted about Accessibility.

-STEP 11: Tap Bark under the Services or Installed Services section in Accessibility.
+STEP 12: Tap Bark under the Services or Installed Services section in Accessibility.
+Turn it On.